How is a fungal nail infection treated?

 - Keep your nails cut short and file down any thick areas.

 - Don't use the same nail trimmer or file on healthy nails and infected nails.
 If you have your nails professionally manicured, you should bring your own nail files and trimmers from home.

 - Wear waterproof gloves for wet work (such as washing dishes or floors).
 To protect your fingers, wear 100% cotton gloves for dry work.

-- Wear 100% cotton socks.
+- Wear socks made of wicking material, which pull moisture away from the skin.
 Change your socks when they are damp from sweat or if your feet get wet.
 Put on clean, dry socks every day.
 You can put over-the-counter antifungal foot powder inside your socks to help keep your feet dry.